RhythmicExcellence/rhythmicexcellence.london/src/pages/home/homepage.md

 ---
 ![](/assets/re.jpg)

-## *Rhythmic Excellence new season is starting on September 6th, check out our new Timetable [here](https://www.rhythmicexcellence.london/timetable) and contact us ASAP if you'd like to enrol, places are limited.*
+## *Rhythmic Excellence season 2023/24 Timetable is [here](https://www.rhythmicexcellence.london/timetable)  contact us ASAP if you'd like to enrol, places are limited!*

 ![]()